 Formentera is known as the smallest of Spain’s Balearic islands in the Mediterranean.
 As its population was only about 11,000 people in 2014 according to records.
 Since the 1970s, it has been a popular spot for hippies, because of its stunning white sand beaches and the beautiful marine life.
 And those who visit usually want to relax in solitude, making it a perfect place to find one’s self and be one with nature.

 Where to stay: If you can afford to stay at a more upscale place, check out the luxury eco-resort La Mola.

 What to do: Witness the beauty of the Far de la Mola lighthouse or swim on the pristine beach of Ses Illetes.
-From which you can view the historical Roman Castellum landmark in Can Blai.
+Then, from here you can view the historical Roman Castellum landmark in Can Blai.